Jerusalem - Photo by John Del Rosario

 How much will it cost?

-- The costs of going on exchange vary according to the country you wish to go, including expenses such as airfare, visas, accommodation, food, medical insurance and personal spending
+- The costs of going on exchange will vary depending on the country you wish to go to.
+Expenses will include airfare, visas, accommodation, food, medical insurance and personal spending

 - As an outgoing exchange student, you will remain registered at OCAD U and pay tuition and fees for 2.5 credits.
 If you are receiving OSAP/Out-of-Province Student Loans, speak to a Financial Aid Advisor in the Financial Aid & Awards Office

 - Review the reports from students who have been on exchange for more information